Biden: 'The pandemic is over'

 “Look, my intention, as I said to begin with, is that I would run again.
 But it’s just an intention.
 But is it a firm decision that I run again?
 That remains to be seen,” Biden said.

-The President and top administration officials have maintained the President intends to run again in 2024, but Biden told ABC in December that it would depend on whether he was in good health.
+Biden and top administration officials have maintained the president intends to run again in 2024, but Biden told ABC in December that it would depend on whether he was in good health.

 ‘I don’t want to get myself in the middle’